kenkyu392/go-retry/README.md

 func main() {
 	ctx, cancel := context.WithCancel(context.Background())
 	defer cancel()
-	// Or you can use Do(time.Second...) to specify the delay before retrying.
+	// Or you can use Do(retry.Duration(time.Second)...) to specify the delay before retrying.
-	// Retry only the function in error, not all functions. errs := retry.DoWithContext(ctx, time.Second,
+	// Retry only the function in error, not all functions. errs := retry.DoWithContext(ctx,
+		// Use exponential backoff for the delay time specification function. retry.ExponentialBackoff(),
 		// Execute the first step...
 		func(ctx context.Context) error {
 			// You can use Skipped or Canceled in a function to skip the current